Mission and History

 The Academy’s mission is to support and strengthen U.S. diplomacy and enhance public appreciation of its critical role in advancing the national interest.

-In pursuit of its goals, the Academy supports programs that help diplomats respond to a world undergoing change, highlights past achievements and future opportunities for U.S. diplomacy, advocates for the resources needed to conduct an effective foreign policy, and fosters constructive debate on the best use of U.S. diplomatic assets.
+In pursuit of its goals, the Academy supports programs that help current and future diplomats and others respond to a world undergoing change, highlights past achievements and future opportunities for U.S. diplomacy, advocates for the resources needed to conduct an effective foreign policy, and fosters constructive debate on the best use of U.S. diplomatic assets.

-Academy members are former career and non-career U.S. government officials who have served with distinction in international affairs.
-They are elected by their peers based on criteria of professionalism and achievement, and reflecting the Academy’s commitment to diversity.
+Academy members are former career and non-career government officials and other distinguished individuals whose accomplishments have served to strengthen and advance U.S. diplomacy.
+They are elected by their peers based on criteria of professionalism, achievements and the embodiment of Academy leadership values including integrity and commitment to diversity.

 The Academy was founded in 1983 by Ambassadors Ellsworth Bunker and U. Alexis Johnson, who together with John J. McCloy convened a meeting to explore ways in which persons who had served in positions of major responsibility could cooperate to promote the highest standards in American diplomatic practice.
 They were encouraged in this effort by several of the then-serving members of the Senate Foreign Relations Committee.